WobblyMusicStand/k8s-patch-script/README.md

 Finally, an LCA should be added to alert the user that they may proceed with the lab.
 Blocking on only one worker will allow the worker re-joins to happen concurrently

-"All challenge resources have successfully deployed.
+"All challenge resources are now provisioned.
 You may now begin your challenge."

+Your challenge resources are loading, which may take a few minutes.
+You will receive notification when this action is complete.